 - Posting the PR and updating GitHub labels

 The scripts referred to below need to be run on Linux, they do not work on macOS.
-It is recommended to use the dev VM (
+It is recommended to create a container using (

 $ git config --global user.name "John Doe" $ git config --global user.email email@example.com